 Ria de Corcubión estuary

 The estuary of Ria de Corcubión opens just South of Fisterra.
 In Fisterra lies a lighthouse, allowing visitors to see the enormity of the ocean by day.
 By night, the lighthouse’s beacon shines so brightly that inhabitants view it for up to 65 kilometers.
 To the south of the estuary also lies the beach of Carnota.
 This beach is a natural reserve that stretches 7 kilometers long.
 As a result, Carnota beach has maintained its beautiful, golden sand.

 Galicia may sound like a faraway paradise, but in fact, it’s right off the coast of Northern Spain.
-These hideaways are just a flight away from Madrid, Barcelona, Paris, Dublin, or Bolonia.
-If you enjoy train travel, it’s a one and a half-hour train ride from Porto or Santiago de Compostela
+These hideaways are just a flight away from Madrid, Barcelona, Paris, Dublin, or Bologna.
+If you enjoy train travel, then you won’t mind the one and a half-hour train ride from Porto or Santiago de Compostela.